Campus of the University of Massachusetts Amherst: Buildings and layout

 The campus extends about 1 mi from the Campus Center in all directions.
 The university owns significant amounts of land in the neighboring towns of Sunderland and Hadley.

 The campus may be thought of as a series of concentric rings.
 In the outermost ring are parking lots, the admissions center, playing fields and barns for the animal science program.
-In the middle ring there are the seven residential areas and dining commons (There are four dining commons on campus: Franklin, Worcester, Berkshire and Hampshire.
-Though Berkshire was most recently renovated and is considered the premier dining hall, Worcester sees the highest volume of diners.).
+In the middle ring there are the seven residential areas and dining commons.
+(There are four dining commons on campus: Franklin Dining Commons, Worcester Commons, Berkshire Dining Commons, and Hampshire Dining Commons.
 The innermost ring has most of the classroom buildings and research labs.

 John F. Thompson Hall is part of the campus.
 It contains the College of Social and Behavioral Sciences, and is connected to the Thompson Lowrise.
 It was named after the late John F. Thompson.

 Architecture

 The school has several buildings (constructed in the 1960s and 70s) of importance in the Modernist style, including the Murray D. Lincoln Campus Center and Hotel designed by Marcel Breuer, the Southwest Residential Area designed by Hugh Stubbins Jr, the Fine Arts Center by Kevin Roche, the W.E.B.
 Du Bois Library by Edward Durell Stone, and Warren McGuirk Alumni Stadium by Gordon Bunshaft of Skidmore, Owings and Merrill.
 Many of the older dorms and lecture halls are built in a Georgian Revival style such as French Hall, Fernald Hall and Flint Laboratory.

 Recently completed projects on campus include the Studio Arts Building (2007), the Campus Recreation Center (2009), the Integrated Science Building (2010), a new Campus Police Station (2011), the George N. Parks Minuteman Marching Band Building (2011), Bowditch Greenhouse Addition (2011), and the renovation of the Southwest Residential Area Concourse (2011), the Commonwealth Honors College Residential Complex (2013), the Integrative Learning Center (2014), Design Building (2016), a refurbished South College Academic Facility, and the Physical Sciences Building.
 Recently constructed projects include an addition to the Isenberg School of Management (2019).
 This addition was done by Bjarke Ingels, a renowned modern architect.